apliska873/100-days-of-code/r1-log.md

 ### R1D4
 I am writing this short log the day after since I forgot to the day of, but I did get some work done yesterday and made some real progress towards the casino game.
 Part of the project is utilizing different classes and I may have overstepped some of my knowledge trying to implement them in different roles which caused difficulty.
 Tomorrow I hope to remedy those issues and finish the project.

+### R1D5
+Started pretty late today, but I decided for the 3rd project from yesterday to just move the second class to the same file and deal with the issue when it is more necessary like with a harder / bigger project.
+Also found out why my randomly generated answers were the same every time.